General Pre-Operative Care Instructions

 • WOMEN MAY EXPERIENCE A CHANGE IN THEIR FIRST MENSTRUAL CYCLE FOLLOWING SURGERY.
 It may be lighter and shorter.
 Menstrual irregularity usually lasts just one cycle.

-• DO NOT EAT OR DRINK ANYTHING 8 HOURS PRIOR TO YOUR SCHEDULED SURGERY TIME.
-You may have clear liquids (7-up, Gatorade, apple juice or water) up to 4 hours before surgery.
+• DO NOT EAT OR DRINK ANYTHING AFTER MIDNIGHT THE NIGHT BEFORE YOUR SCHEDULED SURGERY.You may have clear liquids (7-up, Gatorade, apple juice or water) up to 4 hours prior to your arrival time to help prevent post-op nausea and vomiting.
+The only other exception is that you may take your blood pressure and/or heart medications as directed.

 • ARRANGE FOR A RESPONSIBLE ADULT TO TAKE YOU HOME AND STAY WITH YOU FOR 24 HOURS after surgery.
 Although everyone heals differently and has varied pain thresholds, expect some soreness, fatigue, mood swings and some fogginess for a minimum of 1 week post-op.
 Swelling and bruising typically peak at day 4-5 post-op during the normal healing process.
 Arrange childcare if possible, and plan to be off work until you are feeling better and your doctor says it is safe to resume your activities.